 In general, my students and I work to understand the effects of human activities on animal communities and populations.

-We strive to collect information that can be used to develop practical solutions to ecological problems and to guide policy and management.
+We strive to collect information that can be used to develop practical solutions to ecological problems.